 The iron grey cold front was bearing down on us fast, and we had a clear view of our sister ship when the lightning bolt made contact.
-The Hawk exploded in a fireball as the lightning ignited the hydrogen gas within the rigid balloon.
+The Marco Polo exploded in a fireball as the lightning ignited the hydrogen gas within the rigid balloon.
 The blast was so severe, we could feel the convulsive shock waves roll over us and shake our own craft.
 I saw a pair of our own Morpurgos free falling towards the earth in their oxygen suits as the storm overwhelmed us.

-We plummeted towards the earth and made a hard landing that crushed the port side of the gondola.
+We plummeted towards the earth, and made a hard landing that crushed the port side of the gondola.
 I was momentarily knocked cold by the impact, and then awakened by loud cries from Captain Blacklock who was impaled on a detached support strut.
-The splintered wood had cut through his oxygen suit and he was left there dangling like a giant shish kebab with the fractured beam sticking through his abdomen.
+The splintered wood had cut through his oxygen suit, and he was left there dangling like a giant shish kebab with the fractured beam sticking through his abdomen.
 After taking stock of the hopelessness of his predicament, Blacklock pulled out his sidearm and shot himself in the head.

 Moonblade, Delone, and Molly and I were the only survivors, and we were pelted by a cold rain as we crawled from the wreckage.

 “What do we now?” said Molly as she rose to her feet.

 “Wait for the Constantina,” said Moonblade as he brushed pieces of debris off his oxygen suit.